 A liable entity may have interim emissions numbers as a result of being a liable entity for one or more of the reasons listed above.

 More information is available in the interim emissions number guideline.
-There are some different reporting requirements for natural gas suppliers, more information is available in the Reporting natural gas liability: Interim Emissions Number reporting guideline.
+There are some different reporting requirements for natural gas suppliers.
+More information is available in the Reporting natural gas liability: Interim Emissions Number reporting guideline.
+Both guidelines are available on the carbon pricing mechanism guidelines page.

 You need to log in to the online reporting system through the Client Portal to report your interim emissions number.